Fremont Theater: History

-In the late 20th century, developers wanted to raze the building to install a new multiplex, but public outcry saved the theater.
-The company built its multiplex next door, capitalizing off the historic structure while also supporting it financially with the additional screens.
+The Fremont was originally part of the Fox circuit.
+In the 1990s, the then owners Edwards Cinemas planned to raze the building to install a new multiplex, but public outcry saved the theater.
+The 3-screen Mission Cinemas was instead created next door (which closed in the mid-2010s), capitalizing off the historic structure while also supporting it financially with the additional screens.
+The Fremont's seating capacity was reduced to approximately 850 by 2012.